HALO Program Training Information

 HALO Project was created in 2013 out of the overwhelming need for healing expressed by foster and adoptive families.
 These families made the choice to foster and/or adopt and verbalized how the children in their care were experiencing extreme behavioral and emotional dysregulation.
 Traditional parenting methods and traditional counseling settings were not proving to be successful in meeting the emotional needs of this population.
 While in search of best practices nation-wide, HALO Project founders, Jennifer Abney, Cindy Lee and Amy Gray, discovered Trust-Based Relational Intervention (TBRI®) developed by Dr. Karyn Purvis and Dr. David Cross at the Karyn Purvis Institute of Child Development at Texas Christian University.
 TBRI® has years of research behind it and was shown to be highly successful in assisting foster and adoptive families in the healing process.

-HALO Project activities can be divided into three categories: Trauma Education Classes (TEC), Halo Kids/Teen Club, and Family Sessions.
-All together, the family receives 50 hours of therapy during the 10 weeks (20 hours of group for the parents, 20 hours of group for the children, and 10 hours for each individual family together.)
+HALO Program activities can be divided into three categories: Trauma Education Classes (TEC), Halo Kids/Teen Club, and Family Sessions.
+All-together, the family receives 50 hours of therapy during the 10 weeks (20 hours of group for the parents, 20 hours of group for the children, and 10 hours for each individual family together.)

 Trauma Education Classes (TEC):